One of the most dangerous activities for hospital patientsis the seemingly simple act of getting out of bed.

 Tough to prevent

-infections and medical errors get much of the attention when it comes to
+While hospitalinfections and medical errors get much of the attention when it comes tohealth center mishaps, falls remain one of the most frustratinglydifficult to prevent.

 The cost of falling